 You may also attach an excel spreadsheet with the same data rather than copying it to this table.
+If you do attach a spreadsheet, please write "See Attachment" below.

-Outfall / Interconnection ID Latitude / Longitude Sample date Ammonia Chlorine Conductivity Salinity E. coli or Enterococcus Surfactants Water Temp Pollutant of concern
+Outfall / Interconnection ID Latitude & Longitude Sample date Ammonia Chlorine Conductivity Salinity E. coli or Enterococcus Surfactants Water Temp Pollutant of concern

-2018 through 2021 - No wet weather inspections or wet weather sampling was conducted.
+2018 through 2023 - No wet weather inspections or wet weather sampling was conducted.

-2022 - It is anticipated that wet weather inspections and sampling will be conducted in the late Spring and early Summer.
+2024 - It is anticipated that wet weather inspections and sampling will be conducted in the late Spring and early Summer.